fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/the-game-assembly/eggscapism/index.md

 at [The Game Assembly](https://thegameassembly.com) and it was the first project where we used our own game engine made from scratch.
-Given that I was the only programmer in my group willing to do graphics programming and that my graphics engine was the most complete at the time, we decided to use my engine as the foundation for our custom game engine.
+Given that I was the only programmer in my group willing to do graphics programming and that my graphics engine was the most complete at the time, we decided to use my graphics engine as the foundation.

 I was responsible for
 * Graphics programming